Guitar Guide

 Practice exercise 1 - E shape Major arpeggio: To practice this arpeggio, first play it up and down, and then play the 4 corresponding triad sets built from that arpeggio.

-Major arpeggio 2 octave C shape
+Major arpeggio 2 octave A shape

 Note